 I’ve had to quickly put a pull-up on my preschooler so he wouldn’t have an accident on the airplane when the fasten seat belt sign was on for hours.

-And change my baby’s poopy diaper in my airplane seat because of said fasten seat belt sign only to get scolded by the flight attendant.
+And change my baby’s poopy diaper in my airplane seat because of said fasten seat belt sign, only to get scolded by the flight attendant.

-Sometimes my kids don’t nap, which means we have to cancel our evening activities to handle melt downs.
+Sometimes, my kids don’t nap, which means we have to cancel our evening activities to handle meltdowns.

 These times suck.

 Instead, I try to focus on the truly special memories we’ve made because we weren’t at home.
-I think about the absolute amazement in my son’s face when he saw the Arc de Triomphe for the first time and recognized it from his travel book.
+I think about the absolute amazement on my son’s face when he saw the Arc de Triomphe for the first time and recognized it from his travel book.

 You see, family travel is so much more than hauling your kids to see statues or tour museums.

 For us, it’s about exposing them to a world outside of our bubble.
 It’s them hearing people speak different languages.
 And figuring out how to entertain themselves on a 12-hour flight.
+It’s a whole experience of making lasting memories.

 How YOU Can Travel with YOUR Family